Traffic Calming Policy Review

 For Arterial roads, their role and function typically requires a different approach than on Local and Collector roads.
 As such, the traffic calming policy is not specifically applicable to Arterial Roads.
 Speeding issues along arterial roadways require consistent enforcement, and are typically best addressed through longer-term capital planning, such as through the City’s Active Transportation Master Plan.

-Would lowering the unposted municipal speed limit to 35 km/hr (down from 50 km/hr) be one feasible low cost solution?
+• Would lowering the unposted municipal speed limit to 35 km/hr (down from 50 km/hr) be one feasible low cost solution?

-Halda asked about 3 years ago
+Halda asked over 3 years ago

 Reducing speed limits in isolation of other measures or changes to the roadway tends to have minimal impact on driver behaviour.
 Many motorists continue to drive at speeds they feel are reasonable and comfortable unless continual enforcement is present.
 The visual and physical cues that a driver uses to determine the appropriate speed should be consistent with the posted speed limit.